 The school will maintain a current record of all staff and pupils who are granted access to the school's electronic communications.
-Parents and pupils will be asked to sign and return a consent form for pupil access as part of the Home School Agreement, Internet Permission Form and the Photographic and Video Images Consent Form whereby they also agree to abide by the school rules in regard to e-Safety and appropriate internet usage.
+Parents and pupils will be asked to sign and return a consent form for pupil access as part of the Home School Agreement whereby they also agree to abide by the school rules in regard to online safety and appropriate internet usage.